onlyquake/xonotic-wiki/Domination.md

 Round-based Domination
 ----------------------
 Round-based Domination is a variant of Domination.
 In round-based Domination, the goal is to capture all control points to win a round.
-The first team to win 5 rounds will win the match.
-If no team manages to win in 2 minutes, the round will end in a draw and another round will start.
+The first team to win a given number of rounds will win the match.
+If no team manages to win a round for a long time, the round will end in a draw and new round will start.

 Round-based Domination can be activated with a cvar (`g_domination_roundbased`).